noahtren/Cooperative-Communication-Networks/README.md

 ![Cooperative Communication Networks](/media/ccn.png)

-Rather than learning from high-dimensional data such as images, CCNs learn to communicate messages from scratch.
+Rather than learning from high-dimensional data such as images, CCNs learn to communicate messages more or less from scratch.
 They are guided by a set of constraints that modulate and/or hinder communication.
 This includes (but is not limited to) the communication medium and channel.
 Adversarial agents could also be part of the system.
 Essentially,